Skip to content

 Medication options include SSRIs and SNRIs as first-line treatment, with short-term, time-limited use of benzodiazepines reserved for specific clinical situations.
 We coordinate with cognitive behavioral therapists trained in panic-focused exposure work, since the combination of medication and behavioral therapy outperforms either alone.
 We track PDSS or panic-attack frequency at each visit.

-Your first appointment is 60 minutes.
-Come prepared to describe your attacks in detail — when they started, what they feel like, what you were doing when they began, what (if anything) you have tried that helps.
+Your first appointment is sixty minutes.
+Come prepared to describe your attacks in detail.
+When they started, what they feel like, what you were doing when they began, what (if anything) you have tried that helps.
 If you have had a recent cardiac or medical workup, bring those results.

 Are panic attacks dangerous?